Stack (abstract data type)

-Additionally, a peek operation can, without modifying the stack, return the value of the last element added.
-Calling this structure a stack is by analogy to a set of physical items stacked one atop another, such as a stack of plates.
+Additionally, a peek operation can, without modifying the stack, return the value of the last element added (the item at the top of the stack).
+The name stack is an analogy to a set of physical items stacked one atop another, such as a stack of plates.

 The order in which an element added to or removed from a stack is described as last in, first out, referred to by the acronym LIFO.
-As with a stack of physical objects, this structure makes it easy to take an item off the top of the stack, but accessing a datum deeper in the stack may require taking off multiple other items first.
+As with a stack of physical objects, this structure makes it easy to take an item off the top of the stack, but accessing a datum deeper in the stack may require removing multiple other items first.

-Considered as a linear data structure, or more abstractly a sequential collection, the push and pop operations occur only at one end of the structure, referred to as the top of the stack.
-This data structure makes it possible to implement a stack as a singly linked list and as a pointer to the top element.
+Considered a sequential collection, a stack has one end which is the only position at which the push and pop operations may occur, the top of the stack, and is fixed at the other end, the bottom.
+A stack may be implemented as, for example, a singly linked list with a pointer to the top element.

 A stack may be implemented to have a bounded capacity.
 If the stack is full and does not contain enough space to accept another element, the stack is in a state of stack overflow.

-A stack is needed to implement depth-first search.

 History

-Stacks entered the computer science literature in 1946, when Alan M. Turing used the terms "bury" and "unbury" as a means of calling and returning from subroutines.
-Subroutines had already been implemented in Konrad Zuse's Z4 in 1945.
+Stacks entered the computer science literature in 1946, when Alan Turing used the terms "bury" and "unbury" as a means of calling and returning from subroutines.
+Subroutines and a two-level stack had already been implemented in Konrad Zuse's Z4 in 1945.